Kingxukai/linux/Documentation/bpf/cpumasks.rst

 2.2 ``struct cpumask``
 ----------------------

-``struct cpumask`` is the object that actually contains the cpumask bitmap being queried, mutated, etc. A ``struct bpf_cpumask`` wraps a ``struct cpumask``, which is why it's safe to cast it as such (note however that it is **not** safe to cast a ``struct cpumask *`` to a ``struct bpf_cpumask *``, and
+``struct cpumask`` is the woke object that actually contains the woke cpumask bitmap being queried, mutated, etc. A ``struct bpf_cpumask`` wraps a ``struct cpumask``, which is why it's safe to cast it as such (note however that it is **not** safe to cast a ``struct cpumask *`` to a ``struct bpf_cpumask *``, and